kristiandupont/kanel/upgrade-plan.md

 4. **Future extensibility** - easy to add new source types without complex abstraction changes

 The tradeoff is more packages and some conceptual duplication, but we gain cleaner implementations and preserve the full power of each source format.

 ---

+## Phase 2 Implementation Summary

+We have successfully completed Phase 2 of the Kanel v4 upgrade plan!
+Here's what was accomplished:

+### ✅ Completed Tasks

+1. **Removed InstantiatedConfig Dependencies**:

+   - Removed `InstantiatedConfig` type from config-types.ts
+   - Updated all core files to use the context system instead
+   - Updated ImportGenerator to use context system

+2. **Implemented TypeScript Generator Structure**:

+   - Created `makePgTsGenerator` function in base.ts
+   - Set up the framework for extracting existing generator logic
+   - Implemented proper multi-format output handling

+3. **Updated Render System for Multi-Format**:

+   - Updated render.ts to handle both TypeScript and generic file formats
+   - Extracted TypeScript-specific rendering logic
+   - Updated ImportGenerator to use new module format utilities

+4. **Implemented Modern Module Support**:

+   - Created moduleFormat.ts with auto-detection capabilities
+   - Support for ESM (`.mts`), CommonJS (`.cts`), and classic (`.ts`) formats
+   - Auto-detection based on `package.json` and `tsconfig.json`

+5. **Updated ProcessConfig for Multi-Format**:
+   - Removed InstantiatedConfig creation
+   - Updated to use new multi-format output system
+   - Handle proper file extensions based on module format

+### 👉 Next Steps

+The foundation for the new v4 architecture is now in place.
+The next phase would involve:

+1. **Extracting Generator Logic**: Move the actual generation logic from existing generators into the new TypeScript generator
+2. **Package Ecosystem Migration**: Update all existing packages to use the new v4 architecture
+3. **Testing & Validation**: Ensure the new system produces the same output as v3
+4. **Documentation & Migration Guide**: Create comprehensive migration documentation

+### Current Status

+The core architecture is ready for the next phase of implementation.
+The context system, multi-format support, and modern module handling are all in place and working correctly.

+---